******* Mathematics at the Ness of Brodgar

 What I want to stress, over and again, is that carefully considered numbers and dimensions which hold definite ratios, are also facts, hard facts, and artifacts in their own right, they don’t change even in 5000 years in many, and at least in the most important, cases.

-The only one till this day, who was bothered about the mathematics of the stone circles (not the astronomy) was Alexander Thom, not an archaeologist and now me, not an archaeologist, whereas these are the most outstanding, sophisticated and abstract expressions of their culture.
+The only one till this day, who was bothered about the mathematics of the stone circles was Alexander Thom, not an archaeologist, and now me, not an archaeologist either, whereas these are the most outstanding, sophisticated and abstract expressions of their culture.
 Still the exact number of stones in the major circles at Avebury and Brodgar is not known in 2014.
-It is not a priority for archaeologists, although excavating a stone circle for locations only is not such a big thing since it can remain rather on the surface.
+It is not a priority for archaeologists, although excavating a stone circle for locations of stones only is not such a big (intrusive) thing since it can remain rather on the surface.

 The idea that the number of stones could be of importance, even crucial, does not occur, it seems, although to make a calendar you need to calculate and keep records, that’s clear.